ethereum/devp2p/discv4.md

 The `expiration` field is an absolute UNIX time stamp.
 Packets containing a time stamp that lies in the past are expired may not be processed.

+The `enr-seq` field is the current ENR sequence number of the sender.
+This field is optional.

 When a ping packet is received, the recipient should reply with a [Pong] packet.
-It may also consider the sender for addition into the node table.
+It may also consider the sender for addition into the local table.
 Implementations should ignore any mismatches in version.

 If no communication with the sender has occurred within the last 12h, a ping should be